The meaning of unconditional love is a real story dedicated to loving memory to Edith M Carleton (the photo is of our parents on their wedding day).

 In June of 2014, our siblings became angry with us for taking our brother off life support (Tired of Being the Strong One).
 He had fallen and sustained severe brain damage.
 The doctors at Albany Medical Center told us there was no chance for survival.

 After his passing, our siblings arranged and held his memorial service without informing us.
 They took away our right to attend our brother’s and our mother’s memorial service.

 She has every right to be distraught and filled with anger.
 During our phone conversation, she asked me two questions.
 I thought to share my response to her questions and say goodbye to our mother in this blog post.

 I don’t know for sure.
 You did mention that she told you she was sorry for what had happened in the past.
 I would say yes based on this but, only God knows for sure.

 This question comes from a lovely woman (Liz) who “never” had the mother’s love she wanted so desperately her entire life.
 Being the youngest of nine children, she has been virtually motherless from the age of seven or eight.

 Liz moved out on her own at the age of fifteen or sixteen.
 She managed an apartment, held a job, and went to school.
 She is the only one in our family who graduated from College not once but twice.

 Her compassion and love for others should be an example to us all.

 Liz spent her entire life feeling unloved by our Mother.
 In her passing, she wanted to know if our Mother became saved.
 She loved our Mother unconditionally even unto death.

 She loved our Mother even though she was not capable of returning her love.
-My sister continued loving our Mother the same anyway.
-This is the love of God working in us.
-To give others love even when they don’t return or deserve our love.
+My sister continued loving our Mother the same anyway, and this is the love of God working in us.
+To give others love even when they don’t return or deserve it.